 How Can I Make Sure My Home is Compliant and Safe?

-At Northeast Security Solutions, we always strongly recommend adding the best protection.
+At Northeast Security Solutions, we always strongly recommend adding the amount of fire and CO detection that makes you as safe as possible.
 We also recommend installing a monitored smoke detector system.
 A monitored system will notify our central monitoring station when there is a fire or carbon monoxide so we can call the emergency responders for you quickly.
 Remember, seconds count during a fire!
 You do not want to have to worry about calling 911 after escaping a fire at your home.
 Even more importantly, this emergency response can save your life if you are home during a fire.

 If you have any questions about smoke alarm requirements for your home, please do not hesitate to contact us.
 We will work with you to make sure that your smoke alarm system meets all legal standards and keeps you and your loved ones as safe as possible in the event of an emergency.